zhanglab/psamm/docs/tutorial/import_export.rst

 .. code-block:: shell

-    (psamm-env) $ cd <PATH>/psamm-tutorial
+    (psamm-env) $ cd <PATH>/tutorial-part-1

 Importing an SBML Model
 ~~~~~~~~~~~~~~~~~~~~~~~

 In this tutorial, we will use the `E. coli` textbook core model [1]_ as an
-example to demonstrate the functions in PSAMM.
-The model should be imported
+example to demonstrate these functions in PSAMM.
+First, we will convert the model
 from the SBML model.
 To import the ``E_coli_core.xml`` model to YAML format run
 the following command: